 As a parent or caregiver, you can greatly influence the success of your child's school year.

 First, go and meet the teacher before school starts.
 Most schools host an open house for families and students to see their new classroom, locker, teacher, and classmates.
 Meeting your child's teacher will help ease some of the anxiety your child might have.
 This is also a great time to let the teacher know about your child.
 You can ask to schedule a short meeting with them before school starts or try to relay information to them at the open house.
 The more the teacher knows before school starts, the more they can be prepared.
+Tell the teacher about things that worked last year and things that didn't.
+Did your child do better sitting close to the teacher's desk or the front of the class?
+Did they struggle with keeping their area clean and organized?
+Did you child have a special tool they used to help them focus, like clay, a pencil grip, or standing in the back of the room?
+Learn the teacher's plan for sending home papers, communicating with parents, and dealing with negative behaviors.

 Another thing you can do before school starts is to practice organization.
 ADHD kids often struggle with losing homework and assignments along with feeling overwhelmed.
 When you get your school supplies try to develop a simple file system that your child understands.
 Have fun role playing where different things go and how to keep track of his school work.
 This will build his confidence and help him feel ready for school.
 Continue to practice and work with your child many, many times on this over the first month of school.
 Repetition is key for ADHD.
 You will still have to check in on your child's organization throughout the year.